-The Earth Journalism Scholars program is the result of a collaboration between Internews’ Earth Journalism Network (EJN) and UCB’s Graduate School of Journalism.
-It is centered around the graduate level Earth Journalism course on international environmental reporting taught during the spring semester.
-US-based students who took the course are now traveling abroad on reporting trips to investigate and report on environmental issues.
+The Earth Journalism Scholars program is an ongoing collaboration between the Earth Journalism Network and the University of California at Berkeley’s Graduate School of Journalism.
+It is centered around the Earth Journalism course on international environmental reporting taught during the spring semester.

-The Visiting Scholar positions – up to two will be selected – are intended for foreign mid-career journalists who have shown dedication and skill in covering environmental issues.
-The scholars will be selected in September of 2013 and will begin their scholarships in mid-January, 2014.
-They will attend UCB through the end of the semester in mid-May, 2014, during which time they are expected to participate in the Earth Journalism class co-taught by EJN's James Fahn (syllabus) and enroll in other classes (generally of their choosing but in consultation with the program administrators) related to journalism or the environment.
+Each year two visiting scholars -- international, mid-career journalists who have shown dedication and skill in covering environmental issues -- will be selected to participate in the Earth Journalism class co-taught by EJN's director, James Fahn.
+They'll also be expected to enroll in other classes (generally of their choosing but in consultation with the program administrators) related to journalism or the environment.

 Travel, lodging and tuition costs will be covered by the program.
 Scholars will also receive a modest stipend to cover basic living expenses.

-Since this is a graduate-level program, all applicants must have completed a bachelor’s degree or equivalent, must commit to attend for the full length of the scholarship program – essentially the spring semester of 2014, which lasts from January to May – and commit to taking classes related to journalism or the environment at the university.
-In addition to filling out the application below, applicants are expected to submit two samples of their reporting and at least one letter of reference.
+Since this is a graduate-level program, all applicants must have completed a bachelor’s degree or equivalent, must commit to attend for the full length of the scholarship program and commit to taking classes related to journalism or the environment at the university.